 - Severe vomiting, loss of appetite, and depression might be a result of a large burden causing a blockage of the intestine (which is usually seen in puppies).

 - Coughing and bleeding problems, among various other signs, may suggest Lungworm.

 Prevention and control of worms in dogs

 Your puppy should already be worm-free if they’ve come from a reputable breeder or rescue center, as they will have been dewormed before being handed over to you.
-Keep the records of the de-worming treatment, and ask your vet how to continue the schedule.
-If you keep track of your pet’s de-worming treatment and keep checking for symptoms, their chances of suffering through ill health because of worms is greatly reduced.
+Keep the records of the deworming treatment, and ask your vet how to continue the schedule.
+If you keep track of your pet’s deworming treatment and keep checking for symptoms, their chances of suffering through ill health because of worms are greatly reduced.

-It’s not just puppies that suffer from the worms but the adult dogs need worming too, as they might pick infections while their outdoor activities.
-Ask the vet to supply a dewormer and provide you with more information on symptoms of worms in dogs.
+It’s not just puppies that suffer from the worms, but the adult dogs need worming too, as they might pick infections during their outdoor activities.
+Ask the vet to supply a dewormer and provide you with more information on the symptoms of worms in dogs.
 They can also tell you how frequently your dog would benefit from worming, so you can get a proper record.